pcengines/apu2-documentation/docs/os_boot_serial_console.md

 > If you are using serial console to perform steps from this instruction take a note that you should change connection parameters in used serial terminal (e.g. `minicom`) too.
-Because characters won't be show correctly after `reboot`.
+Because characters won't be shown correctly after `reboot`.